 I wrote short stories in fifth grade and had an audience many Friday afternoons, when I would read them to the class, hoping for laughs.
 I stopped writing fiction the next six decades and have only recently resumed with publication of four short satiric novels, The Enigma Quartet.
-They will be published by Iguana Books, Toronto: The Cardiff Giant (January 2021); The Great Cyprus Think Tank (October, 2021); Out of Wedlock (July 2022); and The Woman in Green (January 2023).
-They are standalone novels yet interrelated enough to be read eventually as a single comedic work centering on issues of human gullibility, hope, personal identity, and suicide.
+They have been published by Iguana Books, Toronto: The Cardiff Giant (January 2021); The Great Cyprus Think Tank (October, 2021); Out of Wedlock (July 2022); and The Woman in Green (January 2023).
+They are standalone novels yet interrelated enough to be read as a single comedic work centering on issues of human gullibility, hope, personal identity, and suicide.

 It's not hard to figure out why I stopped writing fiction early on.
 The word "Death" in the subtitle of my biography of my father says something.
 Ross Lockridge, Jr. died a suicide at the age of thirty-three, just as his unagented debut novel, Raintree County, topped the nation's best-seller lists.
 He left a wife and four children.
 I was five at the time and didn't find out from my mother that it had been a suicide, not an accidental death, until I was eleven.
 It seemed then that my father died because he wrote a novel--hardly an incentive for me to write one of my own.

 As I approached retirement from college teaching, I cleared myself of this unlucky association, deciding to write novels of my own—if possible, funny, but with dark undertones.
 Unlike Raintree County they wouldn't be attempts at The Great American Novel, "a complete embodiment of the American myth," but they would aspire to human significance and ethical depth within the magical circus of metaphysical farce.